 There are many wonderful beaches in Jamaica.
 One of the most popular beaches in Montego Bay is Doctor’s Cave Beach.
 This world-famous beach is known for its clear turquoise waters and white sand beaches.
 Supposedly the waters here are fed by mineral springs and have restorative effects—or at least, that’s what a famous British doctor claimed in the 1920s, making this a tourist hotpot and popular with cruise ship passengers.

+If you’re looking for something a little quieter and free, try a stop at Dead End Beach.
 Dead End Beach is a lovely free beach close to Doctor’s Cove Beach; here you can watch planes coming into the nearby airport, right over you.
-This is also a great spot for the sunset.
+This is also a great spot to watch one of Montego Bay’s breathtaking sunsets.

 Some water sports are included in all-inclusive resorts, Sandals resorts include them for sure.
 Make sure you check when booking your accommodations.

-And did you know that you can go swimming with horses in Jamaica?
+In Montego Bay, you don’t just get to swim with marine wildlife.
+You can actually go swimming with horses in Jamaica!
 You can book a tour that takes you first on a horseback trail ride, then to the beach where you’ll enjoy a 15-minute swim in the sea while on your horse!

 If you’re looking for something a little more adventurous, why not head out on one of Montego Bay’s many jungle safari tours?
 These tours will take you deep into the heart of Jamaica’s lush rainforests, where you’ll get to see some of the island’s abundant wildlife.
 You might even spot a few crocodiles!

-Horseback riding is a popular activity in the Jamaican countryside, and many companies offer tours.
+Horseback riding is a popular activity in the Jamaican countryside, and many companies offer tours around the bay.
+You can choose from rides that mosey along scenic trails or walk across the sand on many of Montego Bay’s beaches.

 There are quite a few day trips from Montego Bay that you can take.
 One favorite is a trip to Dunn’s River Falls, one of Jamaica’s most beautiful waterfalls.
 Dunn’s River Falls is near Ocho Rios, about a 90-minute drive from Montego Bay.
 You can hike to the top of this stunning waterfall and then splash around in terraced pools.